Heartworm disease is serious and can be fatal. It spreads when mosquitos that carry heartworm larvae infect animals through their bites.

 Places Where Heartworm Disease in Dogs Is Most Common

 The heartworm is most prevalent in places with tropical and subtropical climates.
 For example, there are pockets of southern Europe where dogs could be at high risk.
-Conversely, there’ve been no reported outbreaks of the disease in the United Kingdom.
+Conversely, there have been no reported outbreaks of the disease in the United Kingdom.

 There have been plenty of heartworm diagnoses across the USA.
 These commonly happen along the Atlantic and Gulf Coasts as well as in the Ohio and Mississippi river basins.